Pharmacy Practice (PHPR)

 [2 credit hours]

 This course expands upon the principles and practice of evidence based medicine (EBM) in guiding clinical decision making in pharmacy practice.
-This course will emphasize advanced concepts in drug literature evaluation and critique of landmark clinical trials.
+This course emphasizes advanced concepts in drug literature evaluation and critique of landmark clinical trials.

 Term Offered: Fall